-- (1) The permittee shall notify the Department in writing when the reclamation has been completed. - (2) The Department will inspect the reclaimed site.
+(1) The permittee shall notify the Department in writing when the reclamation has been completed.

+(2) The Department will inspect the reclaimed site.
 If the permittee has fulfilled the requirements of the approved reclamation plan, the bond or alternative form of security will be released.
-The Department may authorize a reduction in the security amount if the recla-
+The Department may authorize a reduction in the security amount if the reclamation is partially complete.